 - 1 In the Analysis Results view, click Generate an Analysis Report ... - 2 In the Configure Analysis Report dialog box, specify the report configuration, then click OK.
 You can configure default report settings in Analyzer preferences.
-For more information, see Section 2.1.6, "Reporting," on page 32. - 3 In the Report Viewer, Analyzer displays the Analysis report based on your configuration. - Use the icons in the Report Viewer toolbar to navigate through the report and increase or decrease magnification. - To save the report, click Save 📓 and specify a name and format for the resulting report file. - To print the report, click Print at to launch your system's default print dialog box.
+For more information, see Section 2.1.5, "Reporting," on page 30. - 3 In the Report Viewer, Analyzer displays the Analysis report based on your configuration. - Use the icons in the Report Viewer toolbar to navigate through the report and increase or decrease magnification. - To save the report, click Save 📓 and specify a name and format for the resulting report file.